DavidHaslam/Times-Armenian-to-Unicode/README.md

 NB.
 The **Sylfaen** font displays the Armenian Hyphen as a space.
 The **DejaVu Sans** font is preferred on this score.

+In modern Armenian orthography, the character **և** is no longer a typographical ligature, but a distinct letter with a place in the new alphabetic sequence, before "o".

+Aside: Misunderstandings may arise due to the fact the the **Unicode name** for the character **U+0587** is still ARMENIAN SMALL LIGATURE ECH YIWN.
+I guess this is historic, and unlikely to be changed in the near future.